rhn-gls-rtaniguchi/DO400-apps/README.md

 # DO400 Application Repository

 This repository contains applications used in the Red Hat training DO400 - Red Hat DevOps Pipelines and Processes: CI/CD with Jenkins, Git, and Test Driven Development (TDD).
+Testing

 ## Issues